Lions DC Pasqualoni steps down amid shake-up

 "He will continue to be a great sounding board for me as a coach, father and leader."

-On Monday, at his season-ending news conference, Patricia wouldn't say whether or not he would make changes to his coaching staff after a 9-22-1 record after two seasons.
+On Monday, at his season-ending news conference, Patricia wouldn't say whether he would make changes to his coaching staff after compiling a 9-22-1 record in two seasons.

 In Week 12 against Washington, Patricia was spotted during many defensive plays with the laminated play sheet covering his mouth while he was talking into the microphone.
 Pasqualoni, meanwhile, was often silent during the times when defensive calls would be relayed in.

-After a 19-16 loss to Washington, Patricia still wouldn't say who was making the defensive decisions, declining to get into any specifics.
-When asked about the playsheet, he said he's communicating through four different lines with different people he's talking to.
+After the 19-16 loss to Washington, Patricia still wouldn't say who was making the defensive decisions, declining to get into any specifics.
+When asked about the play sheet, he said he's communicating through four lines with different people he's talking to.

-On Monday, Patricia declined to answer whether or not he would be calling Detroit's defense in 2020.

-"I have a lot of different roles on game day," Patricia said on Nov.
-24. "Certainly from that standpoint, I'm very active in the communication from all phases of the game, all three phases, and so there's going to be plays out there that I can call.
+"I have a lot of different roles on game day," Patricia said.
+"Certainly from that standpoint, I'm very active in the communication from all phases of the game, all three phases, and so there's going to be plays out there that I can call.
 There's going to be plays out [Pasqualoni] is calling.
 There's going to be plays out there that certainly are just automatic for us."

+On Monday, Patricia declined to answer whether he would be calling Detroit's defensive plays in 2020.